ProjetPP/PPP-QuestionParsing-Grammatical/IDEAS.md

 not these words in the dictionary).
 Limit: in the sentence `What is the president of Pkofjqdaeo Zllitjtpq?`, the two last words are still considered as a person.
+-> WolframAlpha answers: "brown" and "No president, it's a monarchy"...

 The date recognition works also well.
 Parse the sentence `Turing was born on June 23, 1912.`.
 It will recognize `June`, `23` and `1912` as a date, and for each one there is an